A T(P) theorem for Zygmund spaces on domains: Introduction

 with a constant $C$ independent of $Q$. \end{enumerate} \end{cor}

 \begin{rem} A modulus of continuity $\omega$ of order $n$ is called Dini regular if the integral

 converges.
 In this case, the functions $\omega(x)$ and $\widetilde{\omega}(x)$ equivalent.
-Therefore, the formulation of Theorem~\ref{thm3} is essentially simplified and becomes a typical T(P) theorem: property~(ii) is superfluous, since it follows from property~(i). \end{rem}
+Therefore, the formulation of Theorem~\ref{thm3} essentially simplifies and becomes a typical T(P) theorem: property~(ii) is superfluous, since it follows from property~(i).
+In the general setting, the functions $\omega(x)$ and $\widetilde{\omega}(x)$ are not equivalent, and property~(ii) based on $\widetilde{\omega}(x)$, in general, does not follow from property~(i). \end{rem}

-\begin{rem} If $\om$ and $\widetilde{\omega}$ are not equivalent, then Theorem~\ref{thm3} is asymmetric, in a sense.
+\begin{rem} If the functions $\om$ and $\widetilde{\omega}$ are not equivalent, then Theorem~\ref{thm3} becomes asymmetric, in a sense.
 Indeed, the space $\mathcal{C}_{\om}(D)$ is defined in terms of $\om$, however, property~(ii) from Theorem~\ref{thm3} is based on the modulus of continuity $\widetilde{\omega}$.
 In particular, Corollary~\ref{cor3} illustrates such an asymmetry. \end{rem}

 \begin{rem} Nonequivalent moduli of continuity may have equivalent associated moduli of continuity.
 For instance, we have $\omt_{s}\approx\omega_{-1}$ for the family of moduli of continuity $\om_{s}(t)=t \log^{s}1/t$, $s>-1$.
 The operator $T_D$ is bounded on the space $\mathcal{C}_{\om_s} (D)$ for all $s>-1$ if and only if it is bounded for some $s>-1$.
 In fact, the family $\om_{s}(t)=t \log^{s}1/t$, $s\in\mathbb{R}$, and the corresponding scale of Zygmund spaces $\mathcal{C}_{\om_{s}}(D)$ may serve as a useful working example for Theorem~\ref{thm3}.
 These spaces reflect specific properties of the Zygmund scale in comparison with the Lipschitz one. \end{rem}